 IG also offer some risk management tools.
-All which incur a fee
+All of which incur a fee.

-easyMarket offer a small range of CFDs in addition to forex.
-These include cryptocurrencies, metals, commodities and indices.
+easyMarkets offer a small range of CFDs in addition to forex.
+These include cryptocurrencies, metals, commodities and indices and shares.

-IG is an all in one broker who aim to make it easy for traders to trade in all sorts of derivatives. easyMarkets primarily a forex broker who also offer some other CFD options.
+IG is an all in one broker that aims to make it easy for traders to trade in all sorts of derivatives. easyMarkets primarily a forex broker who also offers some other CFD options.